Settled, mild weather usually lingers on into September from the summer.

-'The Ploughing', as everyone in Ireland calls it, is more than a farm show.
+'The Ploughin', as literally everyone in Ireland calls it, is more than just a big agricultural show.

-It's a celebration of Ireland's rural, agricultural culture.
-A quarter of a million people visit a different location each year - in 2019 it's in Carlow.
+A quarter of a million people visit a different location each year - in 2022 the venue is Laois.

-A quintessentially Irish event, youll find Irish celebrities and city slickers rubbing shoulders with farmers and country folk.
+A quintessentially Irish event, youll find Irish celebrities and city slickers rubbing shoulders with farmers, country folk and everyone in between.